 - Open your presentation and select the shape that you want to format.

-- Right-click the selected shape, and from the context menu that appears, choose the Format Shape option as shown in Figure 1.
+- Right-click (or Ctrl + click) the selected shape.
+From the context menu that appears, choose the Format Shape option as shown in Figure 1.

 - This opens the Format Shape Task Pane that you can see in Figure 2.
-Make sure that the Fill tab is selected (highlighted in red within Figure 2), then select the Pattern fill radio button (highlighted in blue within Figure 2).
+Make sure that the Fill & Line tab is selected (highlighted in red within Figure 2), then select the Pattern fill radio button (highlighted in blue within Figure 2).
+This action applies the default Pattern fill to the shape, and also accesses the Pattern gallery.

 Figure 2: Pattern gallery within Format Shape Task Pane

-- You can see the Pattern gallery on the lower half of the Format Shape Task Pane, shown highlighted in green within in Figure 2, above.
+- You can see the Pattern gallery on the lower half of the Format Shape Task Pane, as shown highlighted in green within Figure 2, above.

-- Choose any of the pattern styles.
-Figure 2 above shows that we selected a pattern named Divot.
-You can select any pattern all the way from 5% to Solid diamonds.
+- Click on any of the pattern styles to choose.
+You can select any pattern.
+Pattern names range from 5% to Solid diamonds.

-- Whichever pattern you choose, you can then change the Foreground and Background colors for the pattern using the Foreground and Background color buttons that you can see in Figure 2 above.
-When you click any of these buttons you can see the Colors drop-down gallery as shown in Figure 3.
+- Whichever pattern you choose, you can then change the foreground and background colors for the pattern using the Foreground and Background color buttons that you can see in Figure 2 above.
+When you click any of these buttons you can see the Colors gallery as shown in Figure 3.

-- This drop-down gallery will work in the same way as it does for solid fills (this link takes you to one of our previous tutorials).
-If you don't want to change the Foreground and Background colors, just accept the default color values that PowerPoint uses.
+- This Colors gallery will work in the same way as it does for Solid fills.
+You can change the foreground and background colors, or just accept the default color values that PowerPoint uses.

 Figure 4: Shape with pattern fill